2016 Mercedes-Benz E-Class Convertible

-In place of the old model's stately but somewhat staid quad-headlamp setup, the new E-Class Cabriolet sports a single sleek headlamp per side.
-Muscular, vintage-inspired "pontoon" fenders add a dash of style to the flanks, while the roof consists of a traditional cloth softop rather than the folding metal setup that is en vogue on many of the Mercedes' rivals.
+In place of the old model's stately but somewhat staid quad-headlamp setup, the current E-Class Cabriolet sports a single sleek headlamp per side.
+Muscular, vintage-inspired "pontoon" fenders add a dash of style to the flanks, while the roof consists of a traditional cloth sof top rather than the folding metal setup that is en vogue on many of the Mercedes' rivals.
 It's thickly insulated to allow for Bluetooth phone conversations at high speeds with the roof up, and it retracts or raises in less than 20 seconds at speeds up to 25 mph.

 Inside, things are as plush and refined as ever, with generous amounts of wood and chrome trim making for a decadent environment.
 Notable new touches include a three-spoke steering wheel, a classy, Art Deco-inspired clock and a reworked center stack with more intuitive controls.
 Mercedes also relocated the gear selector from the center console to the steering column, a move that will make those familiar with classic luxury Cabriolet feel right at home.